Sqaaakoi/vc-junkCleanup/README.md

   - Merchandise
   - Social Media links
   - Payment section (disabled by default, as it can be opened other places in the app, and hiding it will cause a blank screen)
+- Activity Feed in members list (disabled by default)
+- Active Now sidebar (disabled by default)

 ## Coming soon